Garageband: Special Project

-To put together their own spooky sounds- to create a story that’s told through sound only - no speaking aloud.
+To put together their own unique sounds- to create a story that’s told through sound only - no speaking aloud.

 Basics elements of music – beat, tempo, rhythm, volume, and timbre.

-Effective horror film music is not just about using a spooky film score that plays when the villain comes on screen.
-Finding the right jump scare sound effect to make audiences leap out of their seats can be more difficult than you think.
+Effective film music is not just about using a basic film score that plays when the actors/actresses come on screen.
+Finding the right sound effect to make audiences feel a part of the scene can be more difficult than you think.